mdhardenburgh/csuChicPresentationSpring2021/README.md

 # Disclaimer
 As stated in the section titled "licensing", this software is provided
 without any warranty.
-This means I am not responsible for bricking your computer or causing international thermonuclear war.
-While I have done my best to release a product that is of quality, it falls to be YOUR reseponsiblity to vet the code for memory leaks, security issues and other bugs I have missed.
+This means, while I have done my best to release a product that is of quality, it falls to be YOUR reseponsiblity to vet the code for memory leaks, security issues and other bugs I have missed.